What is autism?

 - Overreact to certain smells, noise, or touch

 Pediatricians screen every child for developmental delays at their well-child visits.
+There is increasing awareness in Autism.
 If your child isn’t meeting their developmental milestones, your pediatrician may suggest consulting with a child psychiatrist to further evaluate your child.

 How is autism diagnosed?